About Hudson

 Hudson's effective property tax rate generally runs in the mid-1% range, which is competitive for the region and comparable to many Twin Cities suburbs.
 The exact bill depends on assessed value, location, and taxing district.
 For buyers coming from Minnesota, Wisconsin's overall tax structure is worth reviewing with a tax professional.

 Hudson is about 20 to 30 minutes from St. Paul on I-94, depending on traffic.
+The St. Croix Crossing, which opened in 2017, improved commute flow significantly for North Hudson residents compared to the old lift bridge.
 Minneapolis is roughly 40 to 50 minutes away.
 For buyers who work remotely or make occasional trips into the metro, the commute is manageable.
 For daily commuters, traffic on I-94 is worth factoring in.

 The St. Croix runs along Hudson's western edge and is one of the defining features of the city.
 It draws boaters, anglers, and waterfront buyers who want scenic everyday living.
-Willow River State Park sits just north with hiking, waterfalls, and camping.
+Willow River State Park sits just north of the city with more than 2,800 acres, 14 miles of trails, three waterfalls including Willow Falls, and a swim beach at Little Falls Lake.
 The downtown riverfront has parks and boat launches that stay active year-round.
-For buyers coming from the metro, it is often the feature that makes Hudson feel different from other commuter options.
+For buyers coming from the metro, it's often the feature that makes Hudson feel different from other commuter options.

 Yes — especially for buyers who want more home and more space without giving up metro access.
 Hudson offers a genuine downtown, river access, and a more polished small-city feel at a price point that often undercuts comparable Minnesota suburbs.
 Wisconsin's income and property tax structure can also work in buyers' favor, depending on their situation.